Medicare and mental health coverage — what's available for depression and dementia

 Depression in older adults doesn't always look like depression.
 It can look like physical complaints, withdrawal, confusion, or just being tired all the time.
 Your parent might say their joints ache or their stomach hurts when the real problem is depression.
 Your parent might sleep all day or not sleep at all.
 Your parent might stop doing activities they enjoyed.

 Families often interpret these as normal aging.
-"Of course they're tired—they're old."
-"Of course they're achy,they're old."
+"Of course they're tired, they're old."
+"Of course they're achy, they're old."
 What's actually happening is depression, and it's treatable.
+The CDC reports that depression affects approximately 7 million American adults aged 65 and older, but only about 10 percent of those receive adequate treatment.

-Therapy for depression includes cognitive behavioral therapy, which helps your parent change thinking patterns that maintain depression.
-It includes interpersonal therapy, which helps your parent address relationship problems contributing to depression.
-It includes supportive therapy, where your parent talks about their feelings and gets support from the therapist.
+Therapy for depression includes cognitive behavioral therapy, which helps your parent change thinking patterns that maintain depression, interpersonal therapy, which helps address relationship problems contributing to depression, and supportive therapy, where your parent talks about their feelings and gets support from the therapist.
+Lifestyle changes matter too: physical activity helps depression, social connection helps, and addressing sleep problems helps.

 The point is that depression is not a character flaw.
 It's not normal aging.
 It's a treatable medical condition, and treatment often works remarkably well.